mgomez05/mgomez05.github.io/README.txt

 -Approximately 6 hours

 Other notes:
 Some of my earlier commit messages are not quite as descriptive, as I forgot that I could check my work without pushing it to Github and so was pushing somewhat excessively.
 However, after I rediscovered that I could, my messages returned to being more meaningful.
+I also was unable to push to GitHub continously for the second half of my work on the assignment, as I was working in an environment that didn't have steady wifi access.